Adelophthalmoidea: History of research

 In 1961, the American paleontologist Erik Norman Kjellesvig-Waering considered several species of the genus Hughmilleria sufficiently different from the type species to be separated into a new subgenus, which he named Nanahughmilleria.
 These species shared a key characteristic, small intramarginal eyes of reniform form (bean-shaped), in contrast to the large ovoid eyes placed in the margin of the carapace present in the genotype and its allied forms.
 Kjellesvig-Waering designated H. (Nanahughmilleria) norvegica as the type species of the new subgenus.
 At the same time, he erected a new genus, Parahughmilleria, with P. salteri as the type species.
 Kjellesvig-Waering based its new clade mainly on the presence of supplementary lobes (distal lobes in a plate-like segment which contains the genital aperture called genital operculum), as well as in the intramarginal eyes.

 Reconstruction of the swimming leg of Bassipterus.

 In 1964, Kjellesvig-Waering described the genital operculum of the species H. (N.) phelpsae and suggested that this part of the body could have great phylogenetic importance in the future.
 Two years later, together with the American paleontologist Kenneth Edward Caster, he raised H. (N.) phelpsae to the generic level under the name Pittsfordipterus.
 They also described a new genus and species, Bassipterus virginicus.
-It differs essentially from other adelophthalmids by the specialization of its genital appendage, with characteristics reminiscent of Eurypterus.
+It differs essentially from other adelophthalmoids by the specialization of its genital appendage, with characteristics reminiscent of Eurypterus.

 In 1989, Victor P. Tollerton Jr. described the family Adelophthalmidae along with many others, including Adelophthalmus, Parahughmilleria, Bassipterus and Unionopterus.
 This clade was based on the presence of spines in the second to fifth pair of appendages, a swimming leg of Adelophthalmus-type and the presence of epimera (lateral "extensions" of the segment) in the seventh segment.
 Tollerton commented that some species of Adelophthalmus that did not have spines in the appendages may be better placed in a new genus in the family Slimonidae (he mentioned the now invalid Slimonioidea).
 Although a new genus for spineless species could be phylogenetically supported, moving it to Slimonidae based on the loss of a feature which seems to have been lost separately in the two groups is not in line with common practice.